maiabe/fitjourney/README.md

   - This is an update from the journal post (Forum) page we previously had.
 With the update, it reflects the actual workout activity log more instead of calling it a Forum page.
   - Ability to delete posts
   - Comment feature is removed since it is irrelevant for the workout log page
   - Retrieval of Workout log sorted in order of date created
+- Basic dashboard page

 --- **Link** ---
 - Link of continuing work (https://github.com/JohnGalinato808/fitjourney/actions)